 Education: Schools & SALA

-SALA Festival is proud to have Credit Union SA as our Education Partner, supporting the visual arts in schools and school participation in the Festival.
+SALA Festival is proud to have Credit Union SA as our Education Partner, supporting the visual arts in schools and school participation in the Festival at many different levels.

-There are different ways that students can be engaged in the visual arts and with the work of South Australian artists through the Festival.
-With SALA exhibitions reaching across the state, August is an opportune time to weave SA artists into the curriculum.
-The SALA Program is released in July both in print and online, so that you can see which artists will be exhibiting -and in which venues- ahead of the Festival.
+The SALA Program is released in July both in print and online, with Educators able to see which artists will be exhibiting -and in which venues- ahead of the Festival.
 The online Program and the free SALA App (App Store/Google Play) provide an interactive map that shows exhibitions nearby, which can be useful for planning excursions.
-The program is also filterable by event type so that you can search for online exhibitions, physical exhibitions, artist talks or demonstrations specifically.
+The program is also filterable by event type so that one can search for online exhibitions, physical exhibitions, artist talks or demonstrations specifically.

-Another way that students can be involved is to exhibit their art.
-Every year South Australian schools and early learning centres register exhibitions of student artwork to be part of the SALA Festival in August.
+Another way that students can be involved in SALA is to exhibit their art.
+Every year South Australian schools and early learning centres register exhibitions of student artwork to be part of the Festival in August.
 This provides young people with real exhibition experience and places them in the same program as some of the state’s most established artists.
-Each year a selection of school exhibitions are recognised in the Credit Union SA School Awards.
-Visit our School Participation page for more information & FAQs.
-Registration is free for schools and early learning centres that are presenting student work.
+It also provides the wider South Australian community with a glimpse at our future artists.
+Use the filters when searching the online SALA Program to see which school near you is putting on an exhibition.

 Credit Union SA School Awards

-Credit Union SA will award a prize of $2,500 to winning schools, and a prize of $1,000 to commended schools, recognising different strengths and creativity in presenting student artwork to the community.
+Each year a selection of student exhibitions are recognised in the Credit Union SA School Awards.
+Established in 2018, the School Awards aim to encourage South Australian schools to participate in the SALA Festival.
+Credit Union SA offer a prize of $2,500 to winning schools, and $1,000 to commended schools, recognising different strengths and creativity in presenting student artwork to the community.

 WINNERS (& judges’ comments):